gurguven/gurguven/README.md

 🖥 I am a Blockchain Creative Developper from France

-🔭 I’m working as a Front-End Freelance, but I also work as a Blockchain Developper
+🔭 I’m working as a Front-End Freelance, but I also work as a Blockchain Developer

 ⚡ In my free time, I learn new techs and build projects.